Pale or Bleached Leaves on Cast Iron Plant: Direct Sun Is the Culprit

 - Bleaching concentrated on the side of the plant or the leaf surface facing the strongest light source

-- Pale or whitened patches appearing on the upper leaf surface in irregular areas corresponding to direct sun exposure
+- Pale or whitened patches on the upper leaf surface in irregular areas that correspond to direct sun exposure

-- New leaves emerging paler than existing older leaves (ongoing light problem)
+- New leaves emerging paler than existing older leaves, suggesting an ongoing light problem rather than a one-time event

-- In severe cases: pale areas becoming dry and tan-brown (bleached tissue dying)
+- In severe cases, pale areas becoming dry and tan-brown as the bleached tissue dies off entirely

 Causes